White-necked raven: Vocalisation

 Often described as a raven with a sore throat, it has very similar calls to the common raven, but with a more husky note.
 It has a croak like the other raven species but with a more whispering note.
 Like all corvids, the White-necked raven is capable of vocal mimicry.
 However, this behavior is only ever recorded in captivity.

 Distribution and habitat

 It occurs in eastern and southern Africa in open, mountainous country.
 It is quite commonly found in small towns and villages as long as there are mountains or hills for roosting and nesting relatively nearby.

 The species is associated with mountains, as the species nests on cliff ledges.
-As such its often found in montane grasslands.
+As such, it's often found in montane grasslands.